Ektatotala/student-performance-analysis/README.md

 - Identified top-performing student based on average marks
 - Compared subject-wise performance
 - Highlighted strengths and weaknesses using charts
+- Used data visualization to identify performance trends and student strengths

 ##  Tools Used
 - Python (Pandas)